City manners: Should you talk on an elevator?

 She tells people who are willing to open up to the world to make eye contact, smile, hold their head and shoulders up and to put their devices away.

-“You don’t have to have a big, cheesy, joker look on your face,” she said, “But you never who you will smile at that needs an uplift.”
+“You don’t have to have a big, cheesy, Joker look on your face,” she said, “But you never know who you will smile at that needs an uplift.”

 The underlying principles of good manners are not about just using the proper forks, she said, but rather and more importantly, the idea that it is not all about us.